 IRS Adjustment Letter

-In more serious cases, failing to file a 1099-R could result in an IRS audit.
-While the agency is more likely to send you a deficiency notice and adjust your taxes for simple errors, if a missing 1099-R is part of an overall sloppy or inaccurate return, you may be opening the door to a full examination of your return.
+In more serious cases, a missing 1099-R could result in an IRS audit.
+While the agency is more likely to send you a deficiency notice and adjust your taxes for simple errors if a missing 1099-R is part of an overall sloppy or incomplete tax return, you may be giving the IRS causes to order a full audit of your income taxes.

 Fraud charges are rare in tax cases, but they do occur.
 If your missing 1099-R is part of an obvious attempt to underreport income to the IRS, you may face civil or criminal fraud charges.
 If your missing 1099-R was not a result of poor record-keeping on your part, but rather a concerted effort to evade taxes, you could face a civil fraud penalty of 75 percent of your underpayment, or even up to five years in prison for a criminal tax fraud conviction.

 Tax Filing Tips

 - Review personal information carefully to ensure that it is correct.
 This is one of the most common errors taxpayers make.
 Personal information also includes the routing number for the taxpayer's bank account and listing their Social Security Number accurately.
 Go over these details before filing the income tax return to confirm they are correct.

 - Understand that an extension from the IRS does not mean more time to pay.
 It means the taxpayer has been given more time to file their income tax return.
 Any income tax owing is still due by April 15.

 - Be sure to use the correct tax filing status on the income tax return.
 Often, people will use the head of household status, which is meant for single people who are supporting dependents when they are single taxpayers or a married couple who should be filing their taxes jointly.
 Filing under the head of household status requires a dependent; it also adds up to a higher standard deduction than for taxpayers in other situations.
 Using the wrong filing status can lead to owing more taxes, as well as penalties.